janakerman/flux-event-store/README.md

 A proof of concept of a Flux event API combined with a Tekton Custom Task controller.
 The custom run waits for a given Flux revision to reconcile before marking the task as complete.

+It comprises of two components:
+1. An event API that can be configured as a Flux notification provider to provide a persistent event store.
+2. A Tekton Custom Task controller which uses the event API to wait for Flux Kustomizations to reconcile successfully before marking the task as successful.

 ## Usage

 Install Tekton pipelines: